ruven/iipmooviewer/README.md

 }
 </pre>

-Annotation editing is possible by including the annotations-edit.js file, which extends the IIPMooViewer class.
-The function newAnnotation() creates a new blank annotation in the centre of the view.
+Annotation editing is possible by including the `annotations-edit.js` file, which extends the `IIPMooViewer` class.
+The function `newAnnotation()` creates a new blank annotation in the centre of the view.
 Double click on any existing annotation to move, resize of modify it.
-When an update occurs, an annotationChange event occurs, which can be captured and used to send the results back to a server via an AJAX call.
+When an update occurs, an `annotationChange` event occurs, which can be captured and used to send the results back to a server via an AJAX call.

-For example, to send the updated list of annotations back to annotations.php:
+For example, to send the updated list of annotations back to `annotations.php`:

 <pre>
-  iipmooviewer.addEvent('annotationChange', function(){
+  iipmooviewer.addEvent('annotationChange', function() {
     var metadata = new Request.JSON({
       method: 'post',
       url: 'annotations.php',
       data: {
         json: JSON.encode(this.annotations)
       }
     }).send();
   });
 </pre>